apache/directory-fortress-commander/README-SECURITY-MODEL.md

 ## 5. Apache Wicket Buttons

-- The app pages have buttons that are protected by Apache Fortress Administrative permissions.
-- When a user logs in, their activated Admin roles and permissions are cached into their HTTP session.
+The app pages have buttons that are protected by Apache Fortress Administrative permissions.
+When a user logs in, their activated Admin roles and permissions get cached into their HTTP session.
-- Whenever a page is loaded, the app verifies the User has a corresponding Admin permission, otherwise, the button is not loaded.
+When a page loads, this Web app verifies the Users have the corresponding Admin permission for its buttons, otherwise, they're not loaded.

+### Table of Apache Fortress Web Permissions

-- The following table shows the mappings between Admin permissions, Admin Roles and the corresponding Web Pages.
+The following table shows the mappings between Admin permissions, Admin Roles and the corresponding Web Pages.
-- The security policy is defined here: [FortressWebDemoUsers](src/main/resources/FortressWebDemoUsers.xml)

 | Administrative Permission Name (object name:operation name)               | Pages           | fortress-core-super-admin | fortress-web-user-admin | fortress-web-audit-admin |
 |---------------------------------------------------------------------------|-----------------|---------------------------|-------------------------|--------------------------|